A “Window function” is a variation on an aggregation function. Where an aggregation function, like

 The window frame for each row of the result set is determined by specifying

-option defines a fixed number of rows preceding and following the current row; and the rows that will comprise the frame will be determined by theORDER BY
+BETWEENbounds.
+TheseBETWEENbounds can be specified by eitherROWSorRANGEoptions.
+TheROWSoption defines a fixed number of rows preceding and following the current row; and the rows that will comprise the frame will be determined by theORDER BYclause.
+If no bounds are explicitly specified, the default frame is from the first row (UNBOUNDED PRECEDING) to the current row.

 Note that the

-bounds must be specified with explicit constant values, not with parameters.
+BETWEENbounds must be specified with explicit constant values, not with parameters.
 For example, the following statement is not valid:SELECT stamp, SUM(price*quantity) OVER w AS pq1, SUM(quantity) OVER w AS vol, pq1/vol AS VWAP FROM Quotes WINDOW w AS (PARTITION BY pkid ORDER BY stamp RANGE BETWEEN ?
 PRECEDING AND 0 FOLLOWING)Here the parameter substitution "

-" is not allowed.Instead the following statement using constant value
+BETWEEN ?
+PRECEDING" is not allowed.Instead the following statement using constant value

-is valid:SELECT stamp, SUM(price*quantity) OVER w AS pq1, SUM(quantity) OVER w AS vol, pq1/vol AS VWAP FROM Quotes WINDOW w AS (PARTITION BY pkid ORDER BY stamp RANGE BETWEEN 5 PRECEDING AND 0 FOLLOWING)If the
+5is valid:SELECT stamp, SUM(price*quantity) OVER w AS pq1, SUM(quantity) OVER w AS vol, pq1/vol AS VWAP FROM Quotes WINDOW w AS (PARTITION BY pkid ORDER BY stamp RANGE BETWEEN 5 PRECEDING AND 0 FOLLOWING)If the

 ALTER TABLE test ADD val int; UPDATE test SET val=100 WHERE i=1; UPDATE test SET val=200 WHERE i=2; UPDATE test SET val=200 WHERE i=3; UPDATE test SET val=200 WHERE i=4; UPDATE test SET val=300 WHERE i=5; SELECT * FROM test; i val ------------------------------------------------------------------------------ 1 100 2 200 3 200 4 200 5 300 Selected records: 5